Skip to main content

 Account level versus campaign level

-Extensions attached at the campaign level only run for that campaign.
+Extensions attached at the campaign level run only for that campaign.
 Extensions at the account level run for every campaign by default unless overridden.

 Skipping extensions